-6. Credit Risk Mitigation
+5. Credit Risk Mitigation

-Derayah considering its credit risk primarily arising out of margin lending business and investments available for sale.
+Derayah considers its credit risk primarily arising out of margin lending business and investments available for sale.
 Therefore, Derayah has adopted robust policies corresponding to its credit risk requirements.
-This include various elements of risk mitigating techniques, including but not limited to detailed credit administration program and a detailed policy on securities and counterparties risk assessment supported by a comprehensive securities assessment model to evaluate the securities.
-Which considers key elements in securities admissibility and the selected securities are then mark to market on real-time basis;
+This includes various elements of risk mitigating techniques, including but not limited to detailed credit administration program and detailed policy on securities and counterparties risk assessment supported by a comprehensive securities assessment model to evaluate the securities.
+Which considers key elements in securities admissibility and the selected securities are then marked to market on a real-time basis;

-Securities admissibility's policies are based on scoring model taking the inputs from elements including but not limited to price volatility, profitability, turnover etc. and derive the results in aggregate weighted score for a security to be eligible to be accepted collateral for margin lending within Derayah.
+Securities admissibility policies are based on scoring model taking the inputs from elements including but not limited to price volatility, profitability, turnover, etc. and derive the results in an aggregate weighted score for a security to be eligible to be acceptable collateral for margin lending within Derayah.